zuleta13/Expresso/README.md

 # Expresso

+## SQLITE3

+For this proyect to run properly, i had to remove the sqlite3 line from "dependencies" in the file package.json and then run the command "npm install sqlite3" on git bash.

 ## Project Overview

 In this capstone project, you will build all of the routing and database logic for an internal tool for a coffee shop called Expresso.